IRL2/nanover-docs/source/installation.rst

 Creating a conda environment
 ############################

 #.
-Install Conda through whichever program you prefer, e.g. `Miniforge <https://github.com/conda-forge/miniforge>`_
+Install Conda through whichever program you prefer, e.g. `Miniforge <https://github.com/conda-forge/miniforge>`_.
 #.
 Open a terminal that you have conda installed in:

-    * On Windows, this is Windows Powershell
+    * On Windows, this is Windows Powershell.
-    * On Mac and Linux, this is the terminal
+    * On Mac and Linux, this is the terminal.

 #.
 Create a conda environment (here we call the environment "nanover"):